A topic from the subject of Thermodynamics in Chemistry.

 Procedure:

-1. Measure the initial temperature of water: Fill a Styrofoam cup with 100 mL of water and measure its initial temperature (Ti).
+1. Measure the initial temperature of water: Fill a Styrofoam cup with approximately 100 mL of water and record its initial temperature (Ti).
+Ensure the thermometer is fully submerged.

-2. Measure the mass of ethanol: Using a graduated cylinder, measure 5 mL of ethanol and determine its mass (m).
+2. Measure the mass of ethanol: Using a graduated cylinder, carefully measure 5 mL of ethanol.
+Then, weigh the ethanol using a weighing scale and record its mass (m) in grams.

-5. Measure the final temperature of water: Once the ethanol has burned completely, remove the Styrofoam cup from the flame and measure the final temperature of the water (Tf).
+6. Measure the final temperature of water: Once the ethanol has completely burned, remove the cup from the heat source and gently stir the water.
+Record the final temperature of the water (Tf).

 Energy released (Q) = mcΔT